 The reasons for utilizing c.93A are obvious in a person-to-business consumer transaction: if the consumer sends a c.93A demand letter and the recipient does not respond within 30 days with a reasonable settlement offer, then the court could double or triple the amount of damages recovered by the claimant, plus costs and attorney’s fees.
 M.G.L….

-Read moreWhat can a landlord charge me to move into an apartment in Massachusetts?
+Read moreWhat can a landlord charge a tenant to move into an apartment in Massachusetts?

 Attorney Shivick has successfully prosecuted hundreds of cases against Massachusetts landlords over the last 10 years, and has a proven track record of collecting money judgments against small and large landlords.